Thursday, November 21, 2024

 A trip to Mostar is a must if you ever plan on visiting the Balkans.
 A unique city filled with culture, natural beauty, and history, Mostar is a must-see in Bosnia and Herzegovina.

-Disclosure: This page contains affiliate links.
-If you buy through these links I may receive a small commission, with no additional cost to you.
-I only recommend products or services I tried or I find useful and reliable.
+This page contains affiliate links.
+If you buy through these links I may receive a small commission, at no additional cost to you.
+I only recommend products or services I tried and/or find useful and reliable.

 I spent two days in the city and, although I wish I could have stayed longer just for the pleasure of walking around the old town, I believe this is already a good amount of time to explore the main sights.
-With a few extra days you could also explore the surroundings.
+With a few extra days, you could also explore the surroundings.
 My trip to Mostar was a short deviation while I was visiting Croatia.
 I went there by bus and, as I passed by, I could see incredibly beautiful places.
 So I am planning on going back to explore more of the natural sights the country has to offer.

 Mostar, Bosnia